George Kitchin: Career

 In 1879, Kitchin was a member of a committee formed to create a women's college at Oxford "in which no distinction will be made between students on the ground of their belonging to different religious denominations."
 This resulted in the founding of Somerville Hall, later renamed Somerville College.

 In 1883, Kitchin was appointed as Dean of Winchester and in 1894 as Dean of Durham.
 At Oxford, his friends included John Ruskin and Lewis Carroll.

 While Dean of Winchester Kitchin was responsible for refurbishments within the Cathedral, most notably the restoration of the mediaeval reredos behind the High Altar, usually known as 'The Great Screen'.
 The restoration was initially entrusted to the architect J D Sedding.
 However, Sedding's design for the scheme did not meet with general satisfaction and was not implemented.
 Thereafter, Kitchin personally took over and master-minded the entire project, essentially as his own architect, commissioning the many new statues needed to populate the restored screen.
 When completed, this was acclaimed as one of the Church of England's major artistic ecclesiastical restorations of the 19th century.

-Kitchin wrote the hymn 'Lift High the Cross' in 1887 for a Missionary Service in Winchester Cathedral.